awesome-inc/docker-elk-cyber/README.md

 ## Graph Analysis

-In addition to the standard ELK stack we added a [neo4j](https://neo4j.com/) container including [apoc](https://github.com/neo4j-contrib/neo4j-apoc-procedures) with a decorated REST Api.
+In addition to the standard ELK stack we added a [neo4j](https://neo4j.com/) container including [apoc](https://github.com/neo4j-contrib/neo4j-apoc-procedures).
+You can access the neo4j data browser on [http://localhost:7474/](http://localhost:7474/)

+Custom actions on neo4j objects can be configured [HATEOAS style](https://en.wikipedia.org/wiki/HATEOAS) using the `decorator` which wraps the neo4j REST Api to provide custom data links.
+Browse the current configuration on [http://localhost:3000/api/ai/.config](http://localhost:3000/api/ai/.config).